jashi2016/ExpenseTracker/README.md

 This api returns total expenditure of a user in a particular month.

 Data structure used: List

+Flow:

+Once the api is hit with respective data.
+Controller will contact service class and executes respective methods.
+From service method, it contacts respective repository and performs necessary action and returns the resukt to the controller

 Technology used: 1 springboot 2 java 3 Aws 4.
 Sql